 No. This material is not accepted as part of the competition division at this time.

-File purges that are part of normal operations or a Recycle-Bowl promotion to encourage individual behavior are allowed.
+File purges that are part of normal operations are allowed.
 Schools may not stockpile material for the primary purpose of reporting it during the 4 week competition or otherwise schedule institutional purges with the intent to increase Recycle-Bowl reporting numbers.
 Textbook purges cannot be counted towards your data.

-The reporting deadline is December 14, 2012, 11:59 pm, Eastern time.
-You will not need to get into the Re-TRAC Connect system weekly to report your data.
+The reporting deadline is December 15, 2015, 11:59 pm, Eastern time.
+You will NOT need to get into the Re-TRAC Connect system weekly to report your data.
 You will only report once, at the end of the competition.
 However, you should have some internal mechanism for collecting and tracking data.
 Some examples are found here under Scorecards.
+There is a “Tracking” component in Re-Trac Connect.
+This is not part of the Recycle-Bowl database and does not count towards reporting for the competition.

 Estimates are allowed but you will need to follow the estimating rules and regulations found on the Tracking and Reporting webpage.

-To login after your initial registration, go here – http://connect.re-trac.com.
-The reporting database will be open November 5, 2012.
+To login after your initial registration, go here - http://connect.re-trac.com.
+The reporting database will open on November 16, 2015.

 On the login page you will see a “forgot password” link.
 Click this and submit your email address, and a password reminder will be sent to you.
 Your username is always your email.

-A 2012 state leaderboard can be found here and corresponding map.
+A 2015 state leaderboard and corresponding map are helpful in learning about your local competition.
 Click the map to zoom in to see the different schools participating in a certain area.
-A map of the 2011 Recycle-Bowl schools can be found here.
-Click the map to zoom in.